 My jaw drops.
 He’s such a prick.
 Making fun of my dead grandmother is too much.
 “You’re an asshole.
 No, she wasn’t racist.
 Everyone who’s old isn’t racist.
 Go fuck yourself.”
 I get up and walk out because if I stay, I won’t stop myself from punching him in the face.

 Fellow readers, I’m so glad you’ve stayed till the end.
 I love it when I, Mr. Skeptical, can communicate directly with you.
 That was a shitty question to ask Hermann, but I want to keep this all authentic and real.
-He’ll be writing in the future about Subconscious Fat in racism and other controversial subjects, so I’m making sure he reveals his own Subconscious Fat as well.
+He’ll be writing in the future about Subconscious Fat in racism and other controversial subjects, so I’m making sure he reveals his Subconscious Fat as well.

 Till next time, remember, be aware.